 If you want to celebrate something special, vegetarian restaurant David Bann is near the Royal Mile and popular with locals and visitors alike.
 Hendersons is also a vegetarian cult favourite, and a great place for a relaxed meal out.
 For a real treat, try the vegan thali at vegetarian Indian restaurant Kalpna, or Lucky Pig at Paradise Palms for some decent vegan filth.

 There are lots of other pubs and restaurants in Edinburgh that aren’t necessarily vegan or vegetarian, but still have great vegan options for dinner.
-The Auld Hoose pub does famously generous portions of vegan nachos, and Woodland Creatures do a vegan roast dinner on Sundays.
+The Auld Hoose pub was one of the first in the city to embrace the vegan options, and does famously generous portions of vegan nachos.

 Everyone should experience an Edinburgh chippy tea, and vegans are no different.
 Thank goodness for #Fish in Marchmont, who have a great vegan menu including tofu “fish”, scampi, battered sausage and other chippy favourites.